shaisachs/the-game/README.md

 "Pretending to be evil is way more fun," my sister had said, licking a stray dab of chocolate sauce off her spoon.
 "You get to be a totally different person.
 That's what makes center stage the best hidey hole there is.
 The sideline is way more boring."

-If her message was a reference to that long-ago conversation - which it must have been - then the hidey hole could not been a safe little spot in the pawn's row, away from all the action.
+If her message was a reference to that long-ago conversation - which it must have been - then the hidey hole could not be a safe little spot in the pawn's row, away from all the action.
 That was pretty obvious.
 But then, what could this mysterious hidey hole be?

 I could feel myself getting drowsy, but I decided to ascend the ladder once more for another look at the board.
 Maybe, I figured, a little bit of focus would help me dream up a solution in my sleep.
+I did not hear from my sister all that often; I might as well savor her message a little while longer.

 I considered the game again.
 Certainly my sister wanted a piece to move to the middle of the board - center stage, as she had put it years ago.
 The problem was, a move like that would be impossible for her queen.
 Several of her own pieces blocked the way, and I couldn't find any reasonable path for her queen to get there.
 Had she made a mistake?
 Or was I misreading her text message altogether?